micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/hospitalization-optimization.md

 ## Conclusions

 In the hope that my lessons learned could be of any help fighting the infection, I would be more than happy to share more.
-Please reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).
+If you have any feedback or would like to know more, please reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).